-Pacific Life (inclusive of its direct writing (re)/insurance companies, and intermediate and ultimate holding companies) has a strong system of governance over climate-related issues, with engagement from both the Board of Directors and management.
+Pacific Life has a strong system of governance over climate-related issues, with engagement from both the Board of Directors and upper-level management.
 Climate-related governance is handled at a group level for Pacific Life.
 This governance is proportionate to the nature, scale, and complexity of the operations across Pacific Life.
 It allows the Board, management committee, and senior management to integrate climate-related risks and opportunities into strategy, decision-making, and business processes.